neutrons/SNAPRed/docs/source/developer/architecture/backend/api/calibration/calibration_export_request.rst

 Attributes:
 -----------

-- calibrationRecord (CalibrationRecord): Contains detailed information about the calibration process, including the calibration parameters, run number, crystallographic information, and related workspace data.
+- createRecordRequest (CreateCalibrationRecordRequest): Contains detailed information about the calibration process, including the calibration parameters, run number, crystallographic information, and related workspace data.
 This comprehensive record is essential for documenting the calibration's specifics, facilitating future analyses or replication of the calibration.

-- calibrationIndexEntry (CalibrationIndexEntry): Provides indexing information for the calibration, including run number, version, comments, and additional metadata that aids in organizing and retrieving calibration data within the system.
+- createIndexEntryRequest (CreateIndexEntryRequest): Provides indexing information for the calibration, including run number, version, comments, and additional metadata that aids in organizing and retrieving calibration data within the system.
 The index entry ensures that the calibration can be efficiently referenced and accessed when needed.